jina-ai/jina/docs/fundamentals/flow/topology.md

 Replicas can be used to create multiple copies of the same Executor.
 Each request in the Flow is then passed to only one replica (instance) of your Executor.
 This can be useful for a couple of challenges like performance and availability:
 * If you have slow Executors (like some Encoders) you may want to scale up the number of instances of this particular Executor so that you can process multiple requests in parallel
-* Executors might need to be taken offline from time to time (updates, failures etc.), but you may want your Flow to be able to process requests all the time.
+* Executors might need to be taken offline from time to time (updates, failures, etc.), but you may want your Flow to be able to process requests all the time.
 In this case Replicas can be used as well so that any Replica of an Executor can be taken offline as long as there is still one running Replica online.
 Using this technique it is possible to create a High availability setup for your Flow.

 ```python
 from jina import Flow